Skip to content

 WCF and CFI signatory companies participate in events connected to Green Ghana Day, including a demonstration tree planting attended by Mawuli Coffie, WCF’s Ghana country director.
 This year, WCF is supporting Green Ghana Day with 150,000 trees to be planted in cocoa-growing communities.

-“Whilst policy alignment is critical, initiatives like Green Ghana Day are also a wonderful way to tangibly bring the mission of CFI to life in the communities where it matters most,” Hannah said.
+“Whilst policy alignment is critical, initiatives like Green Ghana Day are also a wonderful way to tangibly bring the mission of CFI to life in the communities where it matters most,” Mawuli said.
 “Seeing farmers, community members and schoolkids all embrace tree planting is amazing, as ultimately they will also be at the heart of ensuring the future survival of critical forests.”

 Related Resources